4.1 Application for Financial Support

 Eligibility for becoming an instructor:

-- Student must have been admitted to candidacy by passing the Ph.D. comprehensive exam.
+- Normally, the student will have been admitted to candidacy by passing the Ph.D. comprehensive exam.

 A research assistant works on a research project under the supervision of a faculty member.